mohitc16/Twitter-Sentiment-Analysis/README.md

 # Twitter-Sentiment-Analysis
-Classifies whether the tweet is positive or negative
+This project classifies whether a given tweet is a positive or a negative tweet.
+The dataset used for the project is train.csv.
+An accuracy of about 72% is achieved.